libertyequalitydata/Data-Model-GraphQL/README.md

 The current API does not enforce or include the access permissions.

-It includes some sample data to understand the data model/profile and possible use cases.
+It includes some sample data to understand the data model and possible profile use cases.

 ### Permissioned Access